everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ---

-The [Everywhere Computer][everywhere-comp] is a decentralized platform that aims to distribute computational tasks across a vast, open network.
+The [Everywhere Computer][everywhere-comp] is an emerging decentralized platform that aims to distribute computational tasks across a vast, open network.
 This network spans from your personal machine to other devices on your LAN, a cluster of cloud nodes, and even to PoPs (points of presence) located at the edge of the Internet.
-Processing happens as close to the data source as possible, scheduled on nodes with general capacity, or on nodes with specialized capabilities like high-powered GPUs.
+Processing happens as close to the data source as possible, scheduled on nodes with general capacity or those with specialized capabilities like high-powered CPUs or GPUs.

 At its core, the Everywhere Computer is built on the [InterPlanetary Virtual Machine (IPVM)][ipvm] protocol.
-It executes workflows containing tasks that are content-addressed —- which means they're uniquely identified by their content rather than by their location.
+It executes workflows containing tasks that are content-addressed&mdash;which means they're uniquely identified by their content rather than by their location.
 This system is powered by nodes running Fission's [Homestar runtime][homestar-runtime], an engine that runs WebAssembly (Wasm) based workflows composed of [Wasm components][wasm-component] with runnable functions that can be scheduled and executed by any Homestar peer throughout the network.

 Beyond the sandboxing, portability, and predictable performance benefits of Wasm, we're excited about orchestrating workflows and state machines composed of modules compiled from different source languages and bringing them together into workflows where the output of one task feeds into the input of another.
 Composing components in a workflow lets users focus on component interfaces without considering interactions between multiple languages.

 ![everywhere-at-a-glance](./assets/blogcompute_nontransparent.png)
-<caption>Functions written in any programming language are published as content identifiers (CIDs), and then distributed and run on any node running Homestar</caption>

 With the Everywhere Computer, we're all in on "[the return of write once, run anywhere][write-once-run]" as a motto, but with content-addressing and our focus on caching and replayability of previously computed tasks, we can go a step further and say: